industrial-optimization-group/DESDEO/paper.md

 interactive method implementations and a foundation of research experience that directly informed the design of DESDEO2.

+Building on this experience, DESDEO2's redesign enables lines of research that its predecessor's architecture could not readily support.
+Because interactive methods are now decoupled from any particular interface and share common abstractions for problems, preferences, and state, they can be implemented, hybridized, and compared systematically rather than rebuilt as one-off prototypes.
+In practice, this makes it feasible to combine scalarization-based and evolutionary methods within a single framework, to switch methods or preference types partway through a solution process, and to store, resume, and compare interactive sessions, the latter being important for reproducibly studying how decision makers behave during the solution process.
+The serializable problem representation similarly broadens such research to problem classes that were previously impractical to address, including mixed-integer, scenario-based, and simulation-driven problems.

 DESDEO2's core-logic is actively used in ongoing research at the University of Jyväskylä, supporting multiple Research Council of Finland funded research projects and both doctoral and master-level theses.
 Recent examples include